Lie groupoids and semi-local models of Singular Riemannian foliations: Introduction

-The above example is in fact the model of a SRF in a neighborhood of a closed leaf $L=B$ (see Theorem \ref{theorem-semi-local-model}) and a particular case of the next more elaborate example.
+Example \ref{intermediate-holonomy-foliation} is in fact the semi-local model of a SRF in a $\epsilon$-tubular neighborhood of a closed leaf $L = B$ (see Theorem \ref{theorem-semi-local-model}).
+In order to obtain a semi-local model around more general closed saturated submanifolds of a stratum, one must also take into account the restriction of the original foliation to the submanifold.
+This leads us to the following generalisation of the previous example.